How to Select Air Pollution Control

-To comply with emissions requirements, HAPs must be filtered out of the exhaust stream, an objective that can be accomplished by deploying air pollution control (APC) equipment.
-When selecting APC equipment manufacturers must consider three questions.
+To comply with emissions requirements, HAP filters must be used to remove them from the exhaust stream, an objective that can be accomplished by deploying air pollution control (APC) equipment.
+When selecting pollution control products, manufacturers must consider three questions.
 Does the APC equipment keep us in compliance with environmental regulations?
 Does the APC equipment require maintenance and downtime?
 What is the cost to keep the APC equipment in operation?

 Figure 1: 2,500 SCFM Regenerative Thermal Oxidizer (RTO) preceded by a Coalescing Fiberbed Mist Collector System controlling emissions from an asphalt roofing and shingle manufacturing process.
 The mist collector protects the RTO’s ceramic media from fouling.